 The strategic interests: background

-During cold war time, France was weary of subordinating its foreign policy to that of US’s.
+During the Cold War time, France was weary of subordinating its foreign policy to that of the US.
 India was also pursuing NAM thus not succumbing to either super-powers.

-After the end of the cold war, both India and France favoured multipolar world order as they were sceptic of US hegemony.
+After the end of the Cold War, both India and France favoured a multipolar world order as they were sceptic of US hegemony.

 - France termed the US as hyper-power

-- France was the first P-5 country to support Indian membership in UNSC
+- France was the first P-5 country to support Indian membership in the UNSC

 - They signed a strategic partnership in 1998